pxsalehi/orientdb/distributed/fencedLock.md

 `getAvailableNodeNames` simply reads node status from the HC map!
 Which could be easily outdated!

+**TODO**: find relation of the following operations with this metadata kept on OHazelcastDistributedMap:
+*  getDatabaseStatus

-Following operations rely on the distributed locking (and `DBNAME_LOCK`) in Hazelcast:
+Following operations rely on the distributed locking (and `DBNAME_LOCK`) in Hazelcast.
+The lock is used to ensure these operations are not performed in parallel.

+##### reassignClusterOwnership
-1. `reassignClusterOwnership`: Called when a node joins or leaves the cluster.
+Called when a node joins or leaves the cluster.
 The lock is required to ensure that only one node performs the reassignment of clusters or creation of new ones.
-This operation results in an update to distributed config of a DB which get sent to other nodes by storing it in the MAP and sending an `OUpdateDatabaseConfigurationTask` to all other servers. **Why is the lock needed**?
+This operation results in an update to distributed config of a DB which get sent to other nodes by storing it in the MAP and sending an `OUpdateDatabaseConfigurationTask` to all other servers.

-2. `installDatabase`
+Why is the lock needed?
+To ensure that only one master will create the new distributed config for that DB.
+Any master getting the lock afterwards, results in producing the same config for the DB.
+The new config is saved to the IMap and 'pushed' to other masters which simply replace their local DB config.

+Having a raft leader in charge of accepting and calculating config changes might make the distributed lock unnecessary.

+##### installDatabase
+Triggers a full/delta sync.

-3. Node joining the HC cluster: Once a node joins the cluster, its databases is also 'merged' with the rest of the cluster!
+##### Node joining the HC cluster
+Once a node joins the cluster, its databases is also 'merged' with the rest of the cluster!

-4. `installResponseNewDeltaSync`

-5. `loadLocalDatabases`

-6. `installClustersOfClass`

-7. `installDatabaseOnLocalNode`

-8. `removeNodeFromConfiguration`
+##### installResponseNewDeltaSync

+##### loadLocalDatabases

+##### installClustersOfClass

+##### installDatabaseOnLocalNode

+##### removeNodeFromConfiguration

+##### checkNodeInConfiguration/registerNewDatabaseIfNeeded
-9. `checkNodeInConfiguration`/`registerNewDatabaseIfNeeded`: Once a node loads its local version of a distributed database, it will add itself as one of the nodes/masters for that database.
+Once a node loads its local version of a distributed database, it will add itself as one of the nodes/masters for that database.

-10. drop database
+##### drop database

-11. `createClusters` (for a database)
+##### createClusters (for a database)

+##### OSchemaDistributed.acquireSchemaWriteLock
-12. `OSchemaDistributed.acquireSchemaWriteLock` also acquires the lock.
+also acquires the lock.

+---
+Following need to be checked if we move away from Map+Lock:
+* OClusterHealthChecker
+* DB_STATUS